WHAT YOUR CHILD WILL LEARN

 Whilst at Lawdale Junior School, pupils study the subjects of the National Curriculum (English, Mathematics, ICT, Science, History, Geography, Art, Music and PE) and Religious Education at Key Stage 2.

-Copies of the National Curriculum are available on the internet and copies of our schemes of work are available on the school website in Curriculum.
+Copies of the National Curriculum are available on the internet and copies of our schemes of work are available on the school website.
 We use a variety of schemes of work for the different subjects.

 Literacy and Numeracy